Juan-Demarchi/electrocalc/README.md

 # electrocalc
-ElectroCalc is a simple calculator that helps you to solve calcs for electronic probles.
+ElectroCalc is a simple calculator that helps you to solve calcs for electronic problems.